DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 What we love about Sitges is that the main gay hangouts are all concentrated in a small area, so you can go from place to place easily.
 Parrots is an institution in Sitges.
 It's the main gay bar but also a restaurant and hotel.
 The outdoor terrace of Parrots for us signifies the heart of the gay area of Sitges.
 We always start the night here.
 It's very similar to the gay scene of Silom Soi 4 in Bangkok, where the outdoor seating areas are placed facing each other so you can people watch, eyeballing all the hot talent passing by.

-As you walk around the side of Parrots along Carrer de Joan Tarrida street, you find the majority of the gay bars of Sitges like El Horno, Bukkake, XXL, La Cueva and La Villa – to name a few.
+As you walk around the side of Parrots along Carrer de Joan Tarrida street, you find the majority of the gay bars of Sitges like El Horno, Bukkake, XXL, La Cueva, and La Villa – to name a few.
 Every evening, the crowds from all these bars merge together outside, forming one giant fabulous street party, which goes on till the early hours.
-The crowds then end up at one of the gay clubs around the corner, usually Bunker or Organic.
+The crowds then end up at one of the gay clubs around the corner, usually Vertigo.

 Gay hotels in Sitges